karmaniverous/blog/_posts/2022-08-07-vercel-preview-branch-weirdness.md

 if (route === '/coming-soon' && !isComingSoon) redirect(res, '/');
 ```

 Get it?
-I can set `NEXT_PUBLIC_COMING_SOON` to make the Coming Soon page appear (or not) in `development` or `production`, but it _never_ appears in `preview`, because **preview**.
+I can set `NEXT_PUBLIC_COMING_SOON` to make the Coming Soon page appear (or not) in `development` or `production`, but it _never_ appears in `preview`, because ***preview***.
 I'm sure there is a way to do this without the dependency on a Vercel-specific environment variable, but so far I haven't _needed_ one.

 ## The Problem

 As I mentioned above, every time you push to a GitHub Branch, Vercel builds your project and deploys it to a unique URL.
 Two, actually: one is always generated, and another is specific to the attached GitHub branch.
-For example, if I pushed application `myapp` to GitHub branch 'preview-0-3-0', the application would deploy to domains like these:
+For example, if I pushed application `myapp` to GitHub branch `preview-0-3-0`, the application would deploy to domains like these:

 * `myapp-9z3i9bqtd-myaccount.vercel.app`
 * `myapp-git-preview-0-3-0-myaccount.vercel.app`